bialikover/covid-mexico/README.md

 **Note:**

-- Data from Secretaria de Salud - Dirección General de Epidemiología changed drastically on 2020-04-06 and the validity of the data is compromised.
+- Data from Secretaria de Salud - Dirección General de Epidemiología changed drastically on 2020-04-06 and the validity of the data is uncertain.